hkellaway/Gloss/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Default
+name: Feature request
-about: General purpose Issue template
+about: 'Note: New features are not being added since deprecation'
 title: ''
 labels: ''
 assignees: ''